FOSS in Courses 1 (Instructors)

 - This wiki has a set of Learning Activities, most of which are introductory.
 This learning activity itself is part of that set.
 You'll find it in the POSSE sub-category.

 - TeachingOpenSource has a Teaching Materials Catalog that contains examples of courses and a few individual assignments.
-NOTE: This link is not active as the original content from the old site is not currently posted to the new site.

 - Seneca College has a Center for Open Source Technology that has links to courses that utilize FOSS.